openownership/data-standard/docs/schema/guidance/repr-trusts.rst

 Scenario 5
 ^^^^^^^^^^
-A trust that owns shares in a company.
-The beneficial owners of the trust are the beneficial owners of the company.
-Overarching relationship statements are represented by dotted lines.
+A significant stake in a company is held in a trust.
+The parties to the trust are the beneficial owners of the company.
+Dotted lines represent the further Relationship statements needed to represent the indirect beneficial ownership of the parties.

 See :ref:`representing-bo` for guidance on representing indirect beneficial ownership.